ikle/srr/doc/proc-segment.md

 segment was merged with an existing one, the returned address may point to the middle of the merged segment.

+### Remove a Memory Segment

+The proc\_segment\_free function removes the specified memory segment from the process's memory map.
+Succeeds if the segment to be removed does not exist.
+Might return an out-of-memory error (ENOMEM) if a region is removed in the middle of an existing segment, as such removal may require splitting the segment into two separate segments.

 ### Request Information about a Segment

 The proc\_segment\_query function queries information about the process